 Throughout their time at wilderness therapy, Trails students continuously transition from a wilderness therapy setting to base camp.
 These transitions help students learn to smoothly transfer newly acquired skills and behavior patterns from one environment to another.
 This is particularly powerful for teens with attachment issues that have struggled to find consistency across different environments.
 As they may have learned that their needs will be met inconsistently, this helps them build evidence that they have the same support and tools available to them in different settings.

 Trails Carolina Can Help

 Trails Carolina is one of the nation’s leading wilderness therapy programs that helps young people ages 10-17 who are struggling with behavioral and emotional issues.
-This program uses adventure-based therapy to help students gain a new sense of self-awareness, confidence, and independence.
+This program uses adventure-based therapy to help treat anxiety in teens and help students gain a new sense of self-awareness, confidence, and independence.
 The skills they learn throughout the wilderness program offer long-term benefits towards their ability to successfully self-navigate in the real world.
 By removing teens from their fast-paced environment into a safe, nurturing, and peaceful environment, they are able to focus on improving and reflecting upon their behavior.

 Contact us at 800-975-7303 to learn more about how our wilderness therapy program helps teens cope with anxiety.

 Contact us today to learn how Trails Carolina can help your family

 Trails saved my daughter’s life.
 Amanda is an amazing human and a brilliant therapist.
 I am so grateful to her, Science Steve, and the other wonderful people who could reach my daughter at a time when I could not.